 Why are Android Security Patches important

 Google’s security patches cover Remote Code Execution, Elevation of Privilege, Information Disclosure and Denial of Service vulnerabilities.
 These types of vulnerabilities allow a possible attacker to gain special access on a device without the user’s input.
 For example, a malware App would need to be installed first and then opened by the victim in order to steal information or charge the user’s account.
 On the other hand, an attack through Remote Code Execution could happen without the user even noticing it.
-Users are not able to do anything to protect their devices from the types of the security vulnerabilities discussed above, except running an Android version with the latest security patches.
+Users are not able to do anything to protect their devices from the types of security vulnerabilities discussed above, except running an Android version with the latest security patches.

 In general, running an Android with the latest security patches provides protection from attacks that can steal personal information (including passwords, bank accounts data and phone numbers), cause damage to the software of a device, and spy on the victim (through location tracking, voice recording etc).